connormw/connormw.github.io/_posts/2022-08-15-wilkinson-divider.md

 ## Specification

 There's not much to say here other than that we're targeting 1.5GHz as in my other designs.
 We'd like to see equal power division, i.e. -3dB on both ports, and good isolation between the two ports.
-It's worth noting that Wilkinson dividers can be made with arbitrary divisions and ports, but 2-ports with equal split is the most common.
+It's worth noting that Wilkinson dividers can be made with arbitrary divisions and ports, but 2-ports with equal split is the most common and is what we'll be doing here.

 ## Design